-No loss of customer was registered during the year and all airline customers operated as per the communicated operating schedules with some cancellations and equipment changes due to uncertainties caused by COVID-19 pandemic.
-We won Edelweiss Air AG business.
+No loss of customer was registered during the year and all airline customers operated as per communicated operating schedules with some cancellations and equipment changes due to operational reasons.
+We won Eurowings business.

 Our customers firmly measured the Company's operational performance using a set of Key Performance Indicators (KPIs), which are part of the agreed Service Level Agreements (SLAs).
 The agreed KPIs were, to a great extent, achieved.